 Take in the views

 Wander the spectacular cliff-top boardwalks at The Nobbies.
 Just offshore from The Nobbies are Seal Rocks, home to Australia’s largest Australian fur seal colony.
+Boat tours are available for spotting the seals.
 There are also spectacular views from Cape Woolamai, Phillip Island’s highest point.
 Walking tracks and viewing platforms lead to the Pinnacles and the Cape Woolamai Lighthouse, Swan Lake and Pyramid Rock.